gordonbanderson/sphinxsearch/README.md

 # Notes
 ## Attaching
 Use `docker exec -it <id> bash`.
 Note that the terminal behaves a little oddly but it works.

+sudo docker-compose exec manticore /bin/bash

+^^ this only works if all containers started at the same time

 ## Indexing
 ```indexer --all```